gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 - The saved content is stored in the component, be aware that huge amounts of geometry can make your .gh file very heavy and slow
   - In this case turn off the grasshopper autosave setting as it will slow you down
-- To save time with heavier and bigger models: With "Files" you can direct all viewers to download a saved file from a channel, instead of live uploading and then downloading to the viewers.
+- To save time with heavier and bigger models: with `Publish Reference`_ you can direct all viewers to download a saved file from a channel, instead of live uploading and then downloading to the viewers.
-- On mac systems the enter button for confirmation is currently not supported, always use the buttons to confirm your input

 **Scenario Manager**